 Whether you are just starting your business or have been in business for a while, it’s crucial to make sure you have a good foundation in the form of a vision & mission statement to build upon.

-While we all want to be off and running as soon as we press go, there is no point in starting off at a sprint, unless we are clear on where we are going.
-If you want to make the most of your time and resources, it’s always good to start off well prepared.
+While we all want to be off and running as soon as we press go, there is no point in starting at a sprint, unless we are clear on where we are going.
+If you want to make the most of your time and resources, it’s always good to start well-prepared.

 This is why mapping out and defining our vision and mission can be a fundamental building block to your ongoing success.